fakedrtom/SVAFotate/README.md

 ```

 Please note that this annotation will include all information available in the BED file
 for all matching SVs.
-This is the "kitchen sink" annotation for matches and will add a very
+This is the "kitchen sink" annotation for matches and will potentially
-lengthy annotation to the INFO field.
+add very lengthy annotations to the INFO field.
+For example, if an SV from the input
+VCF is found to have 4 matches with SVs from the gnomAD dataset, all information from
+the BED file for all 4 of those matches will be listed.

 ***mis***